Siting a Geological Disposal Facility

 NuLeAF has been, and is, closely involved in discussions about the GDF and the implementation framework.
 It has therefore built up knowledge and understanding of the issues, and relationships with those involved, including Government, RWM and the regulators.
 If any local authority wishes to discuss potential involvement in the siting process with NuLeAF, please contact us on 01473 264833 or at firstname.lastname@example.org

-Updates are provided in reports to the NuLeAF Steering Group which can be found in the Document Library.
+Updates are provided in reports to the NuLeAF Steering Group which can be found in our Document Library.

-The forerunner to the current Geological Disposal Facility siting process was the Managing Radioactive Waste Safely process launched by Government in 2008.
-It too worked on a volunteerist principle and in 2009 three local authorities in Cumbria submitted formal ‘Expressions of Interest’ to Government – Allerdale Borough Council, Copeland Borough Council and Cumbria County Council.
+The forerunner to the current Geological Disposal Facility siting process was the Managing Radioactive Waste Safely (MRWS) process launched by Government in 2008.
+In 2009 three local authorities in Cumbria submitted formal ‘Expressions of Interest’ to Government – Allerdale Borough Council, Copeland Borough Council and Cumbria County Council.

 A partnership was established with participation from Allerdale Borough Council, Copeland Borough Council, Cumbria County Council, the Cumbrian Association of Local Councils and other local stakeholders.
 NuLeAF was also a member of the partnership.
 The partnership’s primary role was to advise the relevant local authorities about whether to take formal decisions to participate in the siting process for a GDF.

 The final report of the Partnership was submitted to the three participating councils in July 2012.
-A decision on whether or not they should proceed to Stage 4 of the MRWS process was made by the councils on 30 January 2013 (the Cabinet reports can be viewed on each council’s website: Allerdale Borough Council, Copeland Borough Council and Cumbria County Council).
+A decision on whether or not they should proceed to Stage 4 of the MRWS process was made by the councils on 30 January 2013.
 Allerdale and Copeland Borough Councils voted to proceed, but Cumbria County Council voted to withdraw.
-Because, under guidance from DECC, agreement was needed at both levels of local government (district and county) before any further work can be carried out, this effectively halted the process in West Cumbria.
-The Energy Secretary issued a statement regarding the councils decisions.
+Because, under guidance from the UK Government, agreement was needed at both levels of local government (district and county) before any further work can be carried out, this effectively halted the process in West Cumbria.
+The Energy Secretary issued a statement regarding the councils’ decisions.

 Disposal of higher activity wastes is being investigated by many countries.
-Click here for a synopsis of what approach is being taken elsewhere.
+A synopsis of what approach is being taken elsewhere is available here.